 By Susan Tweit

-Susan J. Tweit is the author of 12 books; her WildLives CD is a finalist for the Colorado Authors League Awards.
-Visit her web site, susanjtweit.com or her blog, susanjtweit.typepad.com
+Award-winning writer Susan J. Tweit is the author of 12 books, and can be contacted through her website, susanjtweit.com or her blog, susanjtweit.typepad.com